 15%

-We track lens scratch resistance, frame flex durability, and case protection quality, then score against the purchase price.
+We weigh documented lens scratch resistance, frame flex durability, and case protection quality, then score against the purchase price.

 Detailed Hiking Sunglasses Reviews